Code-Institute-Submissions/donald-task-manager-project/README.md

 The sign in and sign up pages backgrounds are wooden and few fruit images.
 The forms are light in colour so as to give a clear text when typing alongside sign in font awesome icons.

 While you are signed in, you can go to the new file page and fill in the details.
 When you submit it takes you to your account page.
 There you can make changes to one of the files on the account.

+The use of GoodUI was used to test the consistency of UI/UX of the site most especially on the Sign In section.
+This produced a "simple and explained sign in page".

 ## User stories
 This website is useful because: